Skip to content

-I rather like this print, published by Henry Kingsbury in 1787, and which appears on the Lewis Walpole Library website:It is entitled A Milliner’s Shop and is a dig at the miserliness of the Royal family – suggesting that the King (George III) and his wife Queen Charlotte go shopping in Windsor with their entourage of Royal Princesses, and then haggle over the pennies charged by the local tradesmen.
+I rather like this print, attributed to Henry Kingsbury and published by S W Fores in 1787, and which appears on the Yale University website:It is entitled A Milliner’s Shop and is a dig at the miserliness of the Royal family – suggesting that the King (George III) and his wife Queen Charlotte go shopping in Windsor with their entourage of Royal Princesses, and then haggle over the pennies charged by the local tradesmen.
 The verses underneath end with the lines

 “And why in Gods name should not Queens and Kings